Leading a Parish through a Transition in Clergy Leadership

 Any member of the congregation may recommend a potential candidate to the Search Committee by contacting a member of the Search Committee or encouraging the candidate to apply.

 b.
-CANON FOR DEPLOYMENT:
+CANON FOR TRANSITION MINISTRY:

 Any of the Bishops may recommend potential candidates.

 - NOTE: Interims, assisting, and supply clergy who have been serving the parish during the interim time are not eligible for the permanent position.